MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 Create a VM configuration.
 This configuration includes the settings used when deploying the VM.
 For example: user credentials, size, and the VM image.
 #>

-# Define a credential object.
+# Define a credential object
 $UserName='demouser'
 $securePassword = ConvertTo-SecureString $VMPassword -AsPlainText -Force
 $cred = New-Object System.Management.Automation.PSCredential ($UserName, $securePassword)